DavidVioMC/Skript-1.8/README.md

 If you have a lot of lores to update, just use CTRL+F to replace `||` by `", "` in all the files you want.

 This is not a complete fix, a lot warnings regarding `"and" missing` might appear.

-To disable them, set the `disable variable missing and/or warnings` to `true` in your `config.sk` file inside the Skript folder.
+To disable them, set the `disable variable missing and/or warnings` to `true` in your `config.sk` file.